Get,

 One of the many effects of ageing is sarcopenia which is responsible for bone fractures, frailty and an overall lowered quality of life.
 Protein slows down the process of muscle deterioration and protects you from early sarcopenia.

-What Are The High Protein Rich Foods?
+What Are Some High-Protein Foods?

 1. Chicken